debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 Keep in mind it's still considered beta even though very stable and usable.
 There's intensive work going on to make it stable soon.

+### Upgrading to Debian 11 - Bullseye

+**Do NOT upgrade to Debian 11 TODAY!
+It would break your setup.**

+Debian 11 will be supported shortly after it's released and it's expected to be the only version considered stable.
+Some initial research was done but it's nowhere ready.
+It provides **significant** advantages over Buster so that's the reason why stable will target it.
+If you know you won't be able to upgrade to Buster until more than three months after it's released please open an issue and explain your situation.

+The most important reasons for upgrade:

+* Newer version of Rust which should support compiling some very important Rust libraries
+* Newer version of nodejs which might make ThunderHub deterministically buildable (not tested if it's the case)

+Please stay patient an don't worry about upgrades - they are well-tested by the Debian team and our software will be tested properly as well.

 ## Supported applications

 <img src="https://en.bitcoin.it/w/images/en/2/29/BC_Logo_.png" width="64"> <img src="https://electrum.org/logo/electrum_logo.png" width="64"> <img src="https://raw.githubusercontent.com/lightningnetwork/lnd/master/logo.png" width="64"> <img src="https://avatars0.githubusercontent.com/u/31132886?s=200&v=4" width="64"> <img src="external-logos/thunderhub.svg" width="64">